-On 10 April 2019, the Heads of State and Government of the 27 Member States agreed a new extension to the negotiation period provided for by Article 50 of the Treaty on European Union, which will last until the United Kingdom ratifies the withdrawal agreement, until 31 October 2019 at the latest.
+On 17 October 2019, the Heads of State and Government of the 27 Member States, at the request of the United Kingdom, agreed a new extension to the negotiation period provided for by Article 50 of the Treaty on European Union.
+This period will last until a withdrawal agreement is ratified by European Union and by the United Kingdom and until 31 January 2020 at the latest.

-However, from 31 October, no option may be ruled out.
-It is therefore necessary to prepare for all scenarios: a withdrawal with an agreement ratified by both parties, or withdrawal without an agreement.
+However, from 31 January 2020, no option may be ruled out.
+It remains therefore necessary to prepare for all scenarios: a withdrawal with an agreement ratified by both parties, and withdrawal without an agreement.

 The Ministry for Europe and Foreign Affairs is responsible for the protection of and support for French nationals abroad as well as processing visa applications for foreign nationals wishing to visit France and has set up a Brexit FAQ (in French).